jupyterhub/jupyterhub-deploy-docker/README.md

     make build
     ```

-## Prepare the Jupyter Notebook Image
+## Spawner: Prepare the Jupyter Notebook Image

 You can configure JupyterHub to spawn Notebook servers from any Docker image, as
 long as the image's `ENTRYPOINT` and/or `CMD` starts a single-user instance of